University of Illinois Chicago

 Tied together by green space, the Museum Campus is home to world-renowned institutions of art and artifacts.
-To explore world cultures, visit the Field Museum, and don’t forget to greet Sue, the museum’s in-house dinosaur.
+To explore world cultures, visit the Field Museum, and say hi to Sue, the museum’s dinosaur.
 The Adler Planetarium shows visitors outer space and beyond, and the Shedd Aquarium is filled with colorful reefs and sea creatures sure to make everyone smile.

 Other cultural offerings include the Chicago History Museum, which showcases the city’s past and future, the Art Institute and the Museum of Contemporary Art.
 Chicago is home to extraordinary musical talent, such as the Chicago Symphony Orchestra and Lyric Opera of Chicago.
-Less formal but just as rewarding, Ravinia is only a train ride away.
-North America’s oldest music festival hosts a number of musicians in the summertime.
+For a more casual performance, Ravinia is a train ride away.
+North America’s oldest music festival hosts concerts all summer.

 One the most iconic places to visit is Navy Pier, an extravaganza of outdoor fun.
 Enjoy a boat ride on the lake, a trip to the top of the Ferris wheel, Fourth of July fireworks or a scoop of ice cream on a hot day.

-Pack a picnic basket and enjoy movies in the park with friends — there are 250+ screenings every summer.
+Pack a picnic basket and enjoy movies in the park with friends — there are more than 250 screenings every summer across the city.

 Want to sample all of the exciting cuisines that Chicago has to offer in one place?
-The Taste of Chicago in Grant Park has endless food options as well as musical performances.
+The Taste of Chicago, which moves to different parks around the city, has endless food options as well as musical performances.

 Want to check out a festival?
-Take your pick — there are more than enough neighborhood festivals to fill every weekend of your summer.
+Take your pick — there are enough neighborhood festivals to fill every weekend of your summer.
 One of the world’s most well-known musical festivals, Lollapalooza, happens in the heart of Chicago.
-Each summer, hundreds of musicians gather in Grant Park to show the city why music is so important.

 Chicago may be known for its cold and snowy weather, but there’s plenty of winter fun, indoors and outdoors.

-During the holiday season, Lincoln Park Zoo has Zoolights, a sparkling outdoor delight of more than 2 million lights with musical shows and 3D displays.
+During the holiday season, Lincoln Park Zoo has Zoolights, a sparkling outdoor display of more than 2 million lights with musical shows and 3D animal-themed displays.
 To escape the cold, Navy Pier’s indoor Winter Wonderfest offers dazzling lights, holiday activities, food, drink, an ice rink and rides.